lfe/blog/src/_posts/2015-09-18-0131-lfe-friday---erl_tarcreate2.md

   in erl_tar:create/3 (erl_tar.erl, line 132)
 ```

-Second, according to the [Limitations](http://erlang.org/doc/man/erl_tar.html#id180770) section of the erl_tar documentation page, filenames should be less than 100 characters for maximum compatability across different systems and version of the tar program.
+Second, according to the [Limitations](http://erlang.org/doc/man/erl_tar.html#id180770) section of the erl_tar documentation page, filenames should be less than 100 characters for maximum compatibility across different systems and version of the tar program.

-Lastly, it is on us the user to include the file extension when specifing the filename, as ``erl_tar:create/2`` does not manage the extension for us.
+Lastly, it is on us the user to include the file extension when specifying the filename, as ``erl_tar:create/2`` does not manage the extension for us.

 -Proctor, Robert